Steven Hill: Hiatus and return to acting

 After appearing in Mission: Impossible, Hill did no acting work for the following 10 years.
 Hill had what he calls "tremendous periods of unemployment" in his career.
 "What we have here is a story of profound instability and impermanence," he said of his own career.
 "This is what you learn at the beginning in show business; then it gets planted in you forever."
 Hill left acting in 1967 and moved to a Jewish community in Rockland County, New York, where he worked in writing and real estate.
 Patrick J. White, in The Complete "Mission: Impossible" Dossier, quoted Hill as having said later, "I don't think an actor should act every single day.
 I don't think it's good for the so-called creative process.
 You must have periods when you leave the land fallow, let it revitalize itself."

 Hill returned to work in the 1980s and 1990s, playing parental and authority-figure roles in such films as Yentl (1983), Garbo Talks (1984), Neil Simon's Brighton Beach Memoirs, Heartburn (1986), Running on Empty (1988), The Boost (1988), Billy Bathgate (1991), and The Firm (1993).
 Hill also appeared as a mob kingpin in Raw Deal (1986), an action vehicle for Arnold Schwarzenegger.
 Hill played New York District Attorney Bower in the 1986 comedy-drama Legal Eagles, foreshadowing his appearance as Adam Schiff in Law & Order.
+Hill had an uncredited cameo in the HBO Movie ‘By Dawns Early Light’(1990), where he played a military officer boarding the new acting president (played by Darren McGaven) to Air Force One in the aftermath of a nuclear attack on the US.

 Law & Order

-Hill became best known, and to an even greater degree than from his role in Mission: Impossible, as Adam Schiff in the NBC TV drama series Law & Order, a part that he played for 10 seasons, from 1990 to 2000.
+Hill became best known, to an even greater degree than from his role in Mission: Impossible, as Adam Schiff in the NBC TV drama series Law & Order, a part that he played for 10 seasons, from 1990 to 2000.
 Hill's character was loosely modeled on the real former district attorney of New York City, Robert Morgenthau, and Morgenthau reportedly was a fan of the character.
 Hill admitted that he found the character of Adam Schiff his most difficult role because of all the legal jargon he had to learn.
 "It's like acting in a second language," said Hill.
 Hill added that he agreed with the show's philosophy, saying that "there's a certain positive statement in this show.
 So much is negative today.
 The positive must be stated to rescue us from pandemonium.
 To me it lies in that principle: law and order."
 Hill earned an Emmy nomination for Best Supporting Actor in a Dramatic Series in 1999 for his work on Law & Order.

 Personal life

 Family

 Hill and his first wife, Selma Stern, were married in 1951 and had four children before divorcing in 1964.
-Hill married his second wife, Rachel Schenker, in 1967 and they had five children.
+In 1967 Hill married his second wife, Rachel Schenker, and they had five children.
 He resided in Monsey, New York for many years.